wjzhengsh/blockchain/howto/remote_peer_operate_aws.md

 #### Gathering resources for the container

-We need to setup some folders on your local machine to contain the `fabcar` sample which is used later when we install and instantiate chaincode.
-Run the following commands to setup the folder structure for the sample chaincode and then download it using Git.
+We need to set up some folders on your local machine to contain the `fabcar` sample which is used later when we install and instantiate chaincode.
+Run the following commands to set up the folder structure for the sample chaincode and then download it using Git.

 ```
 mkdir toolsrc